BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 </summary>
 <p>

-The goal of this workshop is to establish an NFT auction and have bidders race to see who can make the biggest bid in the shortest amount of time.
+The goal of this workshop is to establish a NFT auction and have bidders race to see who can make the biggest bid in the shortest amount of time.

 Let's go through some of the questions we need to address before we can start designing the DAPP.